rdegges/rdegges-blog/articles/2009/atkbot-is-progressing-nicely.md

 Tags: programming, irc

-My IRC takeover bot, [atkbot][], is progressing nicely.
+My IRC takeover bot, atkbot, is progressing nicely.
 Some of the features it now has are:

 -   Simple configuration file.
 -   Can connect to IRC networks that are password protected.